 Institute of Electrical and Electronics Engineers (IEEE)

 An American based professional associated, which develops standards for electronics and computer science.

 A piece of software that provides a means to create software and web applications.
 They generally include a source code editor, for programming purposes, a compiler where needed, for building an application and debugging tools, to aid in the resolution of bugs or problems with an application.

 A subscription based service, which provides tools to enable the integration of data, applications and processes hosted on different physical and cloud services.

 Intermediate Distribution Frame (IDF)

 The room where all the horizontal runs from all the work areas on a given floor in a building come together.

 Internet Control Message Protocol (ICMP)

-A TCP/IP protocol used to handle many low-level functions, such as error reporting.
-ICMP messages usually comprise of request and response pairs, for example, echo requests and responses, router solicitation and responses, and trace route request and responses.
+A TCP/IP protocol used to handle many low-level functions such as error or informational reporting.
+ICMP messages are usually request and response pairs such as echo requests and responses or router solicitations and responses.
+There are also unsolicited 'responses' (advertisements) that consist of single packets.
 ICMP messages are connectionless.

 Internet Information Services (IIS)